magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 These exist for direct TCP, TCP via Tor, and TCP to a central Transit helper (see also "Canonical hint encodings" in the [Transit documentation](https://github.com/magic-wormhole/magic-wormhole-protocols/transit.md) ).

 These building-blocks allow "application" protocols to be simpler buy not having to deal with re-connection attempts and network problems.
-Dilation was conceived during development of a "next-generation" file-transfer protocol now called "Dilated File Transfer" (XXX link to ticket / PR).
+Dilation was conceived during development of a "next-generation" file-transfer protocol now called "[Dilated File Transfer](https://github.com/magic-wormhole/magic-wormhole-protocols/pull/23)".

 This document asssumes you are familiar with the core Mailbox protocol and the general promises of Magic Wormhole.
 For more information see [the Server Protocol](server-protocol.md).